EtteGit/EnragedRabbitProject/usermods/ERCP_Cross_Arm_With_Enlarged_Wheel_Inset/ReadMe.md

 ## What's Included

 - The buffer cross as a .3MF file (like an STL but better).
-- A Fusion 360 CAD model with the modified part, although this is probably of limited use.
+- A Fusion 360 CAD model with the modified part.

 ## License